The digital revolution is full of power, but it’s the users who experience more of its force.

 What is Cyberchondria?

-In this article, you’ll learn about the whys and hows of the dangers brought by online self-diagnosis, plus the stats of the UK people who practise the same as you do.
+In this article, you’ll learn about the whys and hows of the dangers brought by online self-diagnosis.

 The 7 Dangers of Online Self-Diagnosis